Penny Arcade (performer): Return to New York

 Arcade returned to New York City in 1981 to appear in The Playhouse of The Ridiculous's remounting of their 1970 hit Night Club by Kenneth Bernard for LaMama's 20th anniversary at Ellen Stewart's request.
 She worked with underground theatre artists, including Jack Smith, Charles Ludlam, and the founder of The Cockettes and Angels of Light, Hibiscus.
 In the spring of 1982 she improvised her first performance piece in Hibiscus’s show Tinsel Town Tirade at Theater for The New City, receiving her first writer's credit.

 In February 1985, Arcade presented her first full-length evening of original improvised work, While You Were Out, at the Poetry Project, and then presented it at Performance Space 122 in June later that same year.
 While You Were Out then moved to University of The Streets in November 1985 and continued to run for an additional four months.

-Penny Arcade was featured in 1988 Vogue Magazines "People Are Talking About" issue, the first mention of performance art in a national fashion magazine.
+Arcade was featured in 1988 Vogue Magazines "People Are Talking About" issue, the first mention of performance art in a national fashion magazine.
 In the late 1980s, she created a character named Margo Howard-Howard, a 50-year-old drag queen with a scandalous past, for her performances.
 The New York Times refers to the character as "patently unbelievable", but in a later article acknowledges that her monologue was "based on real Lower East Side residents."
 Howard-Howard received an obituary in The Village Voice.